Felbridge: Road

 Copthorne Road runs through the centre of the village and links onto the A22 near East Grinstead which is about 2 mi to the southeast.

 Rail

 Felbridge's nearest railway stations are on the Oxted Line.
 East Grinstead railway station is 1.5 mi southeast of the main road through the village centre; and north of Wire Mill Lake and the Eden Brook, more than thirty homes are nearer to Lingfield railway station to the northeast, which is two stations closer to London.

 Demography and housing

 The area of the parish is 849 ha.
-At the United Kingdom Census 2011 its population had risen from 2,039 (ten years before) to 2,096.
+At the 2011 United Kingdom census its population had risen from 2,039 (ten years before) to 2,096.
 Greater than the national and local averages, 52.5% of the population described their health as very good.

 The civil parish was created in 1953, so the 1951 figure is that of the historic, undivided parish of Horne.